 This technique can be useful for occasional use or as a regular, daily journaling habit.

-We offer ideas for your individual exploration of spiritual living based on our own experience.
+We offer ideas based on our own experience.
 We do our best to give you simple descriptions, explanations, examples, and exercises.

 We promise: no obligation to us on your part, no cost, nothing to join, nothing you must profess to believe, no attempt to convert you.
 We simply want to share what we have discovered; you can use whatever works for you.